aliosman21/React-Transitions-Test/README.md

 https://www.npmjs.com/package/react-typist

 Notice: don't try to npm install you will be flooded with packages these three packages above are the best to use only along with the react typist only

+Just used AnimeJS in App.js to make animations on the second image, it can be integrated with classNames as class selectors just like CSS